AustinJR6/LysaraInvestments/README.txt

 set `ALPACA_API_KEY` and `ALPACA_SECRET_KEY` to enable live or paper stock trading through Alpaca.

+For Coinbase Advanced Trade, the `COINBASE_SECRET_KEY` value should contain the **contents** of your PEM private key.
+If you store it in a file, supply the file path and the application will load it automatically.
+A common error is providing the wrong format which results in `Unable to load PEM file` messages.

+For Alpaca, `ALPACA_BASE_URL` should be the root URL such as `https://paper-api.alpaca.markets` (without `/v2`).
+Including `/v2` will produce 404 errors like `.../v2/v2/positions`.

 To use the optional AI strategist module, set `OPENAI_API_KEY` and enable it with `ENABLE_AI_STRATEGY=true`.
 The application now loads `.env` automatically so the key is picked up even when modules are imported before the configuration stage.